7 vibrant autumn recipes - keep it seasonal

 Autumn food ideas

-Whether you do this by growing your own food or simply by choosing seasonally in your supermarket, you'll also be improving your carbon footprint by reducing the need for plastic packaging and food miles.
+Whether you do this by growing your own food, or by simply choosing seasonally in your supermarket, you'll also be improving your carbon footprint by reducing the need for plastic packaging and food miles.
 What's more, you'll be reducing your contact with pesticides.

 Fruit and vegetables start losing their vitamins and minerals from the moment they're picked - so the quicker they get to your plate, the better.
 In autumn, those nutrients are particularly important for warding off winter viruses, like the common cold, flu, and norovirus.